 SUSE Manager Proxy Registration

-This procedure describes software channel setup and registering the installed SUSE Manager Proxy with an activation key as a SUSE Manager client.
+This procedure describes software channel setup and registering the installed proxy as the SUSE Manager client, using an activation key.

-Before you can select the correct child channels while creating the activation key, ensure you have completely downloaded the SUSE Manager Proxy 4 channel and all the recommended and mandatory SUSE Linux Enterprise 15 SP1 channels.
+Before you can select the correct child channels while creating the activation key, ensure you have completely downloaded the SUSE Manager Proxy 4.2 channel and all the recommended and mandatory SUSE Linux Enterprise 15 SP3 channels.

 Create an activation key based on the

-SLE-Product-SUSE-Manager-Proxy-4.0-Poolbase channel.
-For more information about activation keys, see Creating Activation Key.Figure 1.
-Proxy Activation Key
+SLE-Product-SUSE-Manager-Proxy-4.2-Poolbase channel.
+For more information about activation keys, see client-configuration:activation-keys.adoc.Figure 1.
+Proxy activation key

 Child Channelslisting select the recommended channels by clicking the

-Bootstrap using Salt.
-Using Salt is the default.
 For more information about bootstrap scripts, see client-configuration:registration-bootstrap.adoc.Figure 3.
-Modifying Bootstrap Script
+Modifying bootstrap script

 Navigate to, and check that the four proxy channels (